-Gone are the days when the last rays of evening sun signalled a quick retreat indoors as the garden descended into darkness.
+Gone are the days when the last rays of evening sun signaled a quick retreat indoors as the garden descended into darkness.

-Today, there are legions of smart lighting options that allow us to transform what was formerly a foreboding dark space into a magical landscape, complete with color, beams and a variety of effects, whilst also providing safe passage down steps and through pathways – all perfect for fall decorating.
+Today, there are legions of smart lighting options that allow us to transform what was formerly a foreboding dark space into a magical landscape, complete with color, beams and a variety of effects, whilst also providing safe passage down steps and through pathways for your garden path ideas – all perfect for fall decorating.

 A suitable fall outdoor lighting scheme might include anything from well-placed lanterns of flickering candlelight, energy-saving solar lights to a state-of-the-art digital system controlled by your mobile phone.

 14. Gather by the fire in a garden room

 When planning a garden room, think carefully about how you’d like to use the space in the colder months.
 If you plan to entertain well into the evening, or simply revel in your garden after sundown, then an outdoor fireplace could be the answer to those chilly evenings, and is perfect for casting a warm glow over other outdoor fall decor ideas.

 Setting up an enclosed seating area around a fireplace is a fool-proof way of upping the comfort factor to your garden ideas.
 As well as warmth, the fire will add extra light and can be used for seasonal fall treats, such as toasting marshmallows, warming mulled cider or spiced wine.